By Karen Gaudette

 Rarely does she put produce back due to cost.
 But three months ago, she passed on grapes after the produce scale showed the package would cost about $9.
+What's to come

 The United Nations' Food and Agriculture Organization predicts higher prices for the coming decade, and that has prompted much debate among world leaders about the best use of the globe's farmland.
 Shifting acres to biofuel production eases our environmental impact.
 But anti-hunger groups wonder whether that's prudent use of land that could have yielded something edible.